-984 PROJECT QUEST

-Lecture: 8-32 hours per semester and/or Laboratory: 8-32 hours per semester and/or
+.25-4 UNITS 984 PROJECT QUEST Not Applicable to the Associate Degree Prerequisite: None.
+Lecture: Minimum 8-32 hours per semester and/or Laboratory: Minimum 8-32 hours per semester and/or

-Clinic: 20-80 hours per semester

-Orientation to postsecondary education and to nontraditional careers; emphasis on the development of academic and job survival skills.
+Clinic: 20-80 hours per semester Orientation to postsecondary education and to nontraditional careers; emphasis on the development of academic and job survival skills.